To Teach, To Learn, To Share

 Priya HardingPriya Harding

 Priya has worked in both pottery and education since the 1980s.
-Her home studio, “Windring”, specializes in mid-range porcelain functional ware, and she has given workshops and classes in pottery to young people from 6 to 14.
+Her home studio, “Windring”, specializes in mid-range porcelain functional ware.
+The flow of throwing, exploring form to fit diverse functions and folks, and creating surface designs are her passions.
+She has given workshops and classes in pottery through the Guild since 2013, to children, youth, and adults.

 For more information and to see a selection of her pottery, visit Windring Pottery.